Ice Sheets

 Is an ice sheet different from a glacier?

-An ice sheet is a type of glacier.
+Ice sheets are much larger than glaciers.
 An ice sheet is a mass of glacial land ice, extending more than 50,000 square kilometers (20,000 square miles).
+Ice sheets can cover underlying canyons and mountain ranges.
 During the last ice age, ice sheets also covered much of North America and Scandinavia.
 Now, Earth has two ice sheets: one covers most of Greenland, the largest island in the world, and the other spans across the Antarctic continent.

 The Antarctic Ice Sheet extends almost 14 million square kilometers (5.4 million square miles), roughly the area of the contiguous United States and Mexico combined.
 It also contains about 30 million cubic kilometers (7.2 million cubic miles) of ice.